Kappa Mikey: Production

-In September 2001, Sunbow Entertainment signed a co-production deal with Rumpus Toys to produce the series.
-Sunbow's parent company TV-Loonland AG would hold worldwide and home video distribution rights.
-In May 2002, the project was picked up by Noggin for its teen-oriented programming block The N. Noggin/The N signed a co-development deal for the series, while Animation Collective retained the series' copyright and took over distribution rights from TV-Loonland.
-The show was retooled to appeal to a slightly younger demographic than MTV's main 18-34 year old audience.
-For unknown reasons, Sunbow later pulled out of the deal, and by the time animation was completed, The N had shifted more to live-action shows, and Kappa Mikey was moved to the younger-skewing Nicktoons Network, where the series was tweaked even further in order to be aimed at younger children.
-Voice talents were usually local, and its audio was recorded at Manhattan-based NYAV Post, which Michael Sinterniklaas owns.
-Larry Schwarz, along with the other executive producers, oversaw all phases of production, but only had writing credits on the pilot episode, "Mikey Impossible" and "A Christmas Mikey".
-All the episodes were directed by Sergei Aniskov.
-The instrumental score was composed by John Angier, who also wrote the lyrics to "The Recycling Song", "Ori and Yori's Hits", "Living With Mikey", "How Did We Get Here?" and the songs from "The Karaoke Episode".

 The series was animated in Adobe Flash, with some moments of CGI rendered in Maya.
 To further emphasize the contrast in animation styles, one group of animators was assigned to the anime characters, and another group was in charge of Mikey and the other American characters.
 The vehicles on LilyMu and around Tokyo, as well as the weapons, the Gonard balloon, Pirate King's ship, the Karaoke Genie Machine, etc., were created in Maya and exported into Flash using the Toon Filter.
 The backgrounds were modeled in Maya, and texture, details, and clouds were added in Photoshop.
 Some of the backgrounds were inspired by actual locations in Tokyo.
 The show's anime-style characters perform with large comedic overuses of face faults, such as a face and/or body turning into an exaggerated general appearance, or becoming much smaller.
-This allowed animators to have more control over how a character looks and acts than on many other Flash shows, and they did not always have to be on-model.
+This allowed animators to have more control over how a character looks and acts than in many other Flash shows, and they did not always have to be on-model.
 The show uses clichés common to anime, including the sweat drop, lines over the eyes or no eyes at all, big heads, flaming eyes, and bodies becoming smaller.
 Sometimes Mikey will try to do these things, which was one of the show's running gags, but cannot due to being drawn in an American style.